OpenRefine/OpenRefine/GOVERNANCE.md

 - Organize the wiki
 - Review and merge pull requests submitted by contributors
 - Are part of the OpenRefine organization and have the OpenRefine badge on their GitHub profile

-Committers abide by the project’s [Code of Conduct](https://github.com/OpenRefine/OpenRefine/blob/master/CODE_OF_CONDUCT.md)

 #### How to become a Committer?